AngelosPsy/EPPR/Lecture2/index.md

 ## [5,]   12   22
 ```

-Since you can combine columns with 'cbind', do you think how you can combine rows?
+Since you can combine columns with 'cbind', how could you combine rows?
 >- rbind

 ----